7 Reasons Why Your Home Always Feels Cold in Winter

 If the actual temperature in your home never seems to reach the thermostat setting, it could be that your heating system is taking on a bit more than it can handle.

-When designing a home, a mechanical engineer or HVAC technician will complete a load calculation based on a number of factors including the size of the home, the location-based climate, and the maximum occupancy.
+When designing a home, a mechanical engineer or HVAC technician will complete a load calculation based on several factors, including the size of the house, the location-based climate, and the maximum occupancy.

-The calculated load will determine the size of the furnace, measured in BTUs, that is required to properly heat your home.
+The calculated load will determine the size of the furnace, measured in BTUs, required to heat your home correctly.

 If a professional is not consulted during a home renovation or addition or if the load calculation is performed incorrectly, there is a chance the heating system will not be adequately sized.